bluefireteam/audioplayers/feature_parity_table.md

 We are going to switch from the internal [Android MediaPlayer](https://developer.android.com/reference/android/media/MediaPlayer) to the recommended [Media3 ExoPlayer](https://developer.android.com/media/media3).
 We still endorse the old media player until we are sure, the Media3 implementation fulfills all the needs.

-You already can try the Media3 implementation by adding `audioplayers_android_exo` to your apps `pubspec.yaml`:
+You already can try the Media3 implementation by adding `audioplayers_android_exo` to your apps `pubspec.yaml`.
+This [overrides](https://docs.flutter.dev/packages-and-plugins/developing-packages#non-endorsed-federated-plugin) our endorsed Android plugin implementation `audioplayers_android`:

 ```yaml
 dependencies: